-Instruction provides students literacy and content instruction to in both English and Spanish at a 50-50 ratio.
-Students will experience half of their academic instruction in Spanish, and another half of their academic instruction in English.
-The goal is to prepare students for the future with abilities to listen, speak, read, and write in both English and Spanish, as well as develop an appreciation for different cultures.
+The goal of all of our dual language programs is to prepare students for the future with abilities to listen, speak, read, and write in both English and Spanish, as well as develop an appreciation for different cultures.
 The Dual Language program provides kids the opportunity to learn English and Spanish, while maintaining high academic standards.